-Wet nests can result in hypothermia, affect egg hatching, or exacerbate pest problems.
+Wet nests can result in hypothermia, cause a deadly fungal infection, affect egg hatching, or exacerbate pest problems.
 Nests may become soiled if parents feed mulberries or earthworms.
 Blowflies or ants may infest a nest.
 In these situations, bluebird or Tree Swallow nests can be changed out to protect nestlings.
 It's not hard, and the nestlings and parents will tolerate it.
 Do it before the 12th or 13th day after hatching, to prevent premature fledging.
 You may want to print these instructions to bring with you, so you are prepared and can move through the process as quickly as possible.

 It is handy to save unused bluebird nests for these emergencies (note: See The Law.)

 A holding bucket (deep enough to prevent escapes), small deep plastic container (e.g., for Cool-whip), shoe box, or grocery paper sack that you will put the existing nest and babies into

 Two old cloth towels or some paper towels